Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Introduction

 \section{Introduction}

-In this paper, we are particularly interested in studying the ability of Large Language Model (LLM) agent to behave optimally in online decision-making settings, i.e., have low regret.
-In such settings, notable failure cases have been reported~\cite{park2024llm,krishnamurthy2024can}, e.g., LLM agents being vulnerable to adversarial loss functions and suffer from high regret compared to classic algorithms such as Follow-The-Regularized-Leader (FTRL)~\cite{park2024llm}, and failures in exploration for classic Multi-Armed Bandit (MAB) problems \cite{krishnamurthy2024can}.
-These results suggest that carefully designed prompts (particularly with external summarization) and non-trivial algorithmic interventions are needed to elicit desirable behavior of LLM agents.
+Transformers pretrained with interactive datasets have led to the emergence of In-Context Reinforcement Learning (ICRL)~\citep{laskin2022context, lee2024supervised}, where models can infer Reinforcement Learning (RL) tasks from interaction histories as context and make effective decisions without parameter updates.
+Through trial and error, these models can self-improve their policies purely in-context.
+Recent investigations into LLMs' ICRL capabilities in environments with numeric rewards have reported notable failure cases, e.g., LLM agents being vulnerable to adversarial loss functions and suffering from high regret compared to classic algorithms such as Follow-The-Regularized-Leader (FTRL)~\citep{park2024llm}, and exhibiting failures in exploration within Multi-Armed Bandit (MAB) problems~\citep{krishnamurthy2024can}.
+Even with inference-time algorithm guidance, an optimality gap persists between LLMs and classic MAB algorithms~\citep{nie2024evolve}.
+These results highlight the need for further research in non-trivial algorithmic interventions to elicit desirable ICRL behavior in LLM agents.